 Strappal Strapping Tape

 Thankfully near all of this list was not needed.
 However, I don’t regret taking such a comprehensive medical kit.
 Although it looks a lot, it weighed just over 400g, which was a weight I was willing to carry to potentially save my life in a remote wilderness and to keep my race alive with smaller issues that could get worse if untreated.
 One set of Antibiotics I was carrying saved my race when I became very poorly at the start.
 Other racers with the same condition sadly had to pull out of the race to receive medical care and antibiotics.
 Some of the needles and intravenous needles were for if I was rushed to a hospital, as Kyrgyzstan has a reputation for re-using needles.
 So for the almost non-existent weight, I choose to take my own.
-Pretty much every item in my medical kit I have needed on one race or expedition in the past, and therefore I would find it very difficult to leave any of it out.
+Pretty much every item in my medical kit I have needed during a race or expedition in the past, and therefore I would find it very difficult to leave any of it out.
 Pre-race I also took a refresher on my Wilderness & Expedition First Aid.

 Endura Gants Full Monty Glove